 Researchers tested two (presumably expert) examiners to see if they could detect the painful side of the neck or back by touch alone, feeling for tension in the spinal muscles.
 In almost two hundred patients, they identified the correct side of 65% of lower back pain and just 59% of neck pain — only slightly better than chance.

 Blood samples from 210 Ironman triathletes were checked for electrolytes and other signs of hydration status.
 43 had suffered cramps.
-There was no significant differences between the crampers and the non-crampers in any of the pre-testing or post-testing.
-The shocking conclusion?
+There were no significant differences between the crampers and the non-crampers in any of the pre-testing or post-testing.
 Dehydration and electrolyte shortage don’t cause cramps — intense effort does.
-“The results from this study add to the evidence that dehydration and altered serum electrolyte balance are not causes for EAMC.”
-A nice myth-mangler of a study!BACK TO TEXT
+“The results from this study add to the evidence that dehydration and altered serum electrolyte balance are not causes for exercise-associated muscle cramps.”
+This is a nice myth-mangler of a paper.

 One of the great unanswered questions in physiology is why muscles get tired.
 The experience is universal, common to creatures that have muscles, but the answer has been elusive until now.

 Scientists at Columbia say they have not only come up with an answer, but have also devised, for mice, an experimental drug that can revive the animals and let them keep running long after they would normally flop down in exhaustion.

 For decades, muscle fatigue had been largely ignored or misunderstood.
 Leading physiology textbooks did not even try to offer a mechanism, said Dr. Andrew Marks, principal investigator of the new study.
 A popular theory, that muscles become tired because they release lactic acid, was discredited not long ago.